Seder hishtalshelus: Akudim, Nekudim, Berudim

-Three Worlds of "lights" and "vessels" resulting from the interacting lights that emanated from Adam Kadmon, in the Lurianic Kabbalah.
-Each embodies different stages in the emergence of the 10 sefirot ("Divine Attributes").
-Their progression corresponds to the archetypal realms of Tohu and Tikun ("Chaos and Rectification") described in the new doctrines of Luria.
-Tohu causes Shevirat HaKeilim ("Shattering of the sephirot Vessels"), the catastrophic exile in Creation:
+Three Worlds of "lights" and "vessels" resulted from the interacting lights that emanated from Adam Kadmon in Lurianic Kabbalah.
+Each embodies different stages in the emergence of the ten sephiroth.
+Their progression corresponds to the archetypal realms of Tohu and Tikun (Chaos and Rectification) described in the new doctrines of Luria.
+Tohu caused the shattering of the sephirot vessels, the catastrophic exile in creation: